by Ken Leach

 via Biblical Insights, Vol. 9, No. 11, November 2009

-After all the thought, prayers and careful consideration a decision was made to make the child available for adoption.
+After all the thoughts, prayers, and careful consideration a decision was made to make the child available for adoption.
 A brother-in-Christ who has experience in such things was contacted for guidance.
 The only stipulation from the mom was that the parents be faithful Christians.
 It wasn't too long before the prospective parents were found and all the arrangements (and there were many) were made.
-The baby was given to the new parents at the hospital midst many tears, doubts and hopes.
+The baby was given to the new parents at the hospital amidst many tears, doubts, and hopes.

 I guess I'll leave it at that for now.
 I'm just so curious.
 Again thank you so much, you have given me more than I could ask for.
 My life is so blessed ...
 I'm so blessed to be born to someone so selfless as to give me such a good family."

 As I read the letter, I have to ask one question: What if... abortion had been the choice?